-In 2013, we had $\notin 6.5$ million ($\notin 4.4$ million in 2012) of tax loss carry-forwards and other tax credits such as investment tax credits and notional interest deduction.
-These losses related to Materialise NV and subsidiaries that have a history of losses, do not expire, except for the notional interest deduction of $\notin 0.03$ million in 2012), and may not be used to offset our taxable income elsewhere.
+In 2013, we had ε 6.5 million (ε 4.4 million in 2012) of tax loss carry-forwards and other tax credits such as investment tax credits and notional interest deduction.
+These losses related to Materialise NV and subsidiaries that have a history of losses, do not expire, except for the notional interest deduction of ε 0.03 million in 2013 (ε 0.03 million in 2012), and may not be used to offset our taxable income elsewhere.

-With respect to the net operating losses of Materialise NV, no deferred tax assets have been recognized, except for $\in 0.1$ million in 2013 ($\in 0$ in 2012), primarily due to the fact that there is an uncertainty in the Belgian Patent Income Deduction to which extent these tax losses will be used in future years.
+With respect to the net operating losses of Materialise NV, no deferred tax assets have been recognized, except for 0.1 million in 2013 (0.1 million in 2012), primarily due to the fact that there is an uncertainty in the Belgian Patent Income Deduction to which extent these tax losses will be used in future years.
 The Belgian Patent Income Deduction allows companies to deduct 80% of the qualifying gross patent income from the taxable basis.
 Currently, we are preparing a detailed analysis of the effect of the Patent Income Deduction on our tax strategy.
 Once this analysis has been finalized, we will decide whether we will apply for a ruling with the Belgian Income Tax Authorities, on which basis the need for a valuation allowance on the deferred tax assets will be reassessed.

-With respect to the net operating losses of our subsidiaries, no deferred taxes have been recognized except for $\notin 0.03$ million in 2013 ($\notin 0.04$ million in 2012) given that it is unclear whether there will be a positive taxable base in the near future.
+With respect to the net operating losses of our subsidiaries, no deferred taxes have been recognized except for 0.03 million in 2013 (0.04 million in 2012) given that it is unclear whether there will be a positive taxable base in the near future.

-Accordingly, we have not recognized deferred tax assets on the tax loss carry-forwards for a total amount of $\pounds 6.4$ million in 2013 ($\pounds 4.3$ million in 2012).
+Accordingly, we have not recognized deferred tax assets on the tax loss carry-forwards for a total amount of €6.4 million in 2013 (€4.3 million in 2012).